moj-analytical-services/NLP-guidance/LSA.md

 ### The bottom line

 Once you've got your rank-*k* subspace, and the coordinates of your new [*embedding*](Glossary.md) on this *k*-dimensional hyperplane, you can do your similarity measure on this and do [*Search*](Search.md) and also [*clustering*](Glossary.md) to do [*Topics*](Topics.md).

+## But wait: how do we choose *k*?

+Choosing the value of *k* is not necessarily simple.
+If you pick *k* too large then you risk paying too much attention to outliers like rare words; this is conceptually similar to overfitting.
+If you pick *k* too small then you risk throwing away too much information.

+There are doubtless statistical measures one can choose to see how well a rank-*k* approximation fits the original rank-*r* subspace for each choice of *k*, and then looking for a tell-tale elbow in a plot of this, or something.
+However, these optimisation techniques assume we're trying to strike a balance between computational efficiency (lowering *k*) and fidelity to the original space (raising *k*).
+But we're also concerned that the original space contains noise, and in some sense we're looking for a 'best fit' to some latent 'true' distribution for the documents.

+Consequently we have so far used trial and error to determine *k* and not worried too much about needing to be incredibly precise.
+The important thing is to find a value of *k* that gives the end user something that seems meaningful and useful.

 ## Similarity measures